Matt Sainsburyis creating Game and Japanese art criticism

 The basic realities are that to do what I am already doing, I need a lot of time every day.
-I need to play a bunch of games, write in-depth reviews of them, and then manage the DigitallyDownloaded.net website.
+I need to play a bunch of games, write in-depth reviews of them, and then manage the DigitallyDownloaded.net website, the YouTube Channel, the Podcast, and more.
 After a couple of years hard at it, it's become quite tiring to do, given I also need to work full time to pay bills - after all, I'm not going to be able to do much work if I'm living in a box on the street.

-To start to to do all of that, I really do need to start earning a revenue from my games writing, so that I can then focus more of my time on it, and make the investment in video equipment, plane flights and so on.
+To continue to grow what I'm doing, and transition to make this my full-time job, I really do need to start earning revenue from my games writing, so that I can then focus more of my time on it, and make the investment in video equipment, plane flights and so on.

 What can you pledge?

 Anything at all.
 Or nothing, if you don't think my work is worthwhile enough.
 I don't want readers to feel like I'm trying to pressure or extort money out of them, so I'm not going to do tiers and rewards and such.

 If you can contribute a dollar each month, I will be absolutely moved that you think my work has value to you.
 If you can afford a tenner, then l'll tip my cup of coffee to you for your generosity (a cup of coffee that you made happen!).
 If you're feeling even more generous than that, and you really want a photo of me bowing before a shrine to you or some such, I can probably do that too.
 Humour aside, the point is that I'm simply inviting people to contribute if they believe in my work and that it has value to them.
 Whatever it's worth to them.